michielmulders/royalty-fee-test-cases/blog-post.md

 When you create a new non-fungible token using the Hedera Token Service (HTS), you have the possibility to set one or multiple royalty fees.

-You can do this by using the [`CustomRoyaltyFee` method](https://docs.hedera.com/guides/docs/sdks/tokens/custom-token-fees#royalty-fee) which allows you to set all parameters for your custom NFT royalty fee.
-In its simplest form, each time an NFT is transfered, the Hedera network will charge a fraction of the value exchanged in this transaction.
+You can do this by using the [`CustomRoyaltyFee` method](https://docs.hedera.com/guides/docs/sdks/tokens/custom-token-fees#royalty-fee), which allows you to set all parameters for your custom NFT royalty fee.
+In its simplest form, each time an NFT is transferred, the Hedera network will charge a fraction of the value exchanged in this transaction.

 However, this does not apply when transfering from and to the token's treasury account.
-In case you want or need to return the NFT to the treasury account, you should not have to pay for it.
+If you need to return the NFT to the treasury account, you should not have to pay for it.
 In the same way, it doesn't make sense for the treasury account to pay its royalty fee when sending out NFTs to collectors.

-This blog post will show multiple code examples illustrating the correct way to set a custom royalty fee and also multiple edge cases helping you better understand how the Hedera network works.
+This blog post will show multiple code examples illustrating the correct way to set a custom royalty fee and numerous edge cases to help you better understand how the Hedera network works.

-_If you want to play around with the [code examples](https://github.com/michielmulders/royalty-fee-test-cases) yourself, make sure you have a funded account that you can use as the operator account and fund other accounts generated in the examples._
+_If you want to play around with the [code examples](https://github.com/michielmulders/royalty-fee-test-cases) yourself, make sure you have a funded account you can use as the operator account to fund other accounts generated in the examples._

 First, let's look at a regular custom royalty fee code snippet.

 ## How to set a custom royalty fee?

-Here's an example of a custom royalty fee where we charge a 50% fee on the exchanged value each time an NFT from this collection is transfered.
-Besides that, if the user doesn't add an Hbar transfer (exchanged value) to an NFT transfer transaction, then we want the user to pay a fallback fee which euqals 1 Hbar.
+Here's an example of a custom royalty fee where we charge a 50% fee on the exchanged value each time an NFT from this collection is transferred.
+Besides that, if the user doesn't add an Hbar transfer (exchanged value) to an NFT transfer transaction, we want the user to pay a fallback fee of 1 Hbar.

 ```js
 // DEFINE CUSTOM FEE SCHEDULE (50% royalty fee - 5/10ths)